Quantum computing for accelerating cross-correlations intensive applications in signal processing: Concluding remarks

 \section{Concluding remarks}

 In this article we have explored the possibility of computing cross-correlations using quantum algorithms.
 We have presented two quantum algorithms both exploiting QAE.\\ The first algorithm consists in computing and storing the cross-correlations in a quantum array.
 Note that the algorithm can also be used for the computation of the convolution, which is another important tool for signal processing, but also for optical physics, such algorithm opens new possibilities in an even wider range of data analysis than what cross-correlations computation might have done.
 The algorithm is meant to be only a part of a bigger quantum algorithm.
 Further studies must focus in investigating what data analysis applications can benefit from it.\\ The second algorithm focus on a specific application of cross-correlations, namely EMML, showing that quantum computing provides roughly a quadratic speed-up for the expectation maximization step.
-The algorithm can also be extended to other applications such as for convolutional neural networks \cite{LeCun15,LeCun95,Krizhevsky12}.\\ Throughout the text the cross-correlation functions have been computed only for real number arrays.
+The algorithm can also be extended to other applications such as for convolutional neural networks \cite{LeCun15,LeCun95,Krizhevsky12}.\\ A small remark must be made about the state preparation unitaries used for both algorithms.
+For the sake of simplicity we have assumed the complexity of these operations to be $O(1)$.
+Additional studies should focus on how to efficiently perform them.
+A possibility worth to be investigated is the use of QRAM \cite{Park19}.
+Throughout the text the cross-correlation functions have been computed only for real number arrays.
 This is a limitation that can easily be overcome just noticing how, in the case of complex numbers the cross-correlations are the result of the combination of four real-valued cross-correlations, i.e. the real and imaginary parts of the data arrays.
-Similarly, EMML algorithm for complex data arrays can be rearranged from the one we presented with only real data arrays noticing that the real and imaginary parts of the new data arrays are given by sums of products of the real and imaginary parts of the initial data arrays.
+Similarly, EMML algorithms for complex data arrays can be rearranged from the one we presented with only real data arrays noticing that the real and imaginary parts of the new data arrays are given by sums of products of the real and imaginary parts of the initial data arrays.

 Concluding, these results, in contrast to previous claims \cite{Lomont03} clearly show that quantum computing can potentially be used in all the algorithms where cross-correlations and convolutions are used.